shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    and then click **Peer Assessment**.
 #.
 In the Problem component that appears, click **Edit**.

-.. note:: After you publish an ORA assignment, you can no longer change its rubric or the point values associated with each criteria in the rubric.
-   However, you can modify due dates and the weight of the ORA assignment within your grading policy after you publish an ORA assignment.
+.. note:: After you publish an ORA assignment, you can no longer change the structure of the rubric or the point values associated with each criterion in the rubric.
+If you correct typographical errors in the text of the rubric, only learners who have not yet started the assignment will see the corrections.
+However, you can modify due dates and the weight of the ORA assignment after you publish an ORA assignment.

 .. _PA Add Prompt: